 If you’re a member of a homeowners’ association (HOA), you will need to consider dues.
 If you’re paying rent, you will also want to factor in renters insurance and how much you will need.
 Similarly, if you own a home, you will need homeowners insurance.

 If you own your home, there are also maintenance costs to consider.
 You’ll also need to pay property taxes, which vary significantly depending on where you live.
-As of 2019, they were as low as 0.31% in Hawaii and as high as 2.13% in New Jersey.[2]
-Several sites offer cost-of-living calculators that can help you compare.[3]
+[3] The Massachusetts Institute of Technology (MIT) offers a cost-of-living calculator that can help you compare housing costs within the counties in your state.

-This category includes groceries.
+The household expense category generally includes groceries.
 Some people choose to include dining out in this category as well.
 However, if you spend a significant amount of money every month dining out, you may want to create another budget category for that to better understand your spending.

-For most people, transportation ranks as the second-most-expensive budget category, with an average monthly cost of about $819.[4]
+For most people, transportation ranks as the second-most-expensive budget category.
+According to 2023 BLS data, households spent an average of $13,174 annually on transportation.[4]

 This includes the cost of your car payment (if you have one), as well as rideshare services, public transportation, gas, car maintenance (oil changes, tires, etc.), car insurance, taxis, parking fees, DMV fees, car rentals, and so forth.